FAQs

 Is CRS caused by bacteria or viruses?

-Inflammation is the major cause of CRS.
-Inflammation can be caused/increased by many factors like infections with bacteria and viruses, smoking, air-pollution and allergens.
-The inflammation causes thickening of the inner lining of the nose and sinuses, production of mucus and sometimes polyps, which causes the symptoms of CRS.
+Inflammation is the primary cause of chronic rhinosinusitis (CRS) and can be triggered or worsened by various factors such as infections (bacterial and viral), smoking, air pollution, and allergens.
+This inflammation leads to thickening of the inner lining of the nose and sinuses, increased mucus production, and sometimes the formation of polyps, which contribute to CRS symptoms.

-It is important to understand that CRS is not just an “infection that won’t clear”.
-Many bacteria and fungi normally live in our sinuses, whether a person suffers from sinus disease or not.
-While the presence of bacteria and viruses can contribute to inflammation, simply killing the bacteria with antibiotics does not cure the condition.
-Instead, the disease likely results from a combination of different factors, including the impact from the environment and your genetics.
-This together produces the long-lasting inflammation that is typical in CRS.
+It’s important to note that CRS is not simply an “infection that won’t go away.”
+Many bacteria and fungi naturally reside in our sinuses, even in people who do not have sinus disease.
+While bacteria and viruses may contribute to inflammation, killing them with antibiotics does not cure CRS.
+Instead, the condition is likely caused by a combination of factors, including environmental influences and genetic predisposition, resulting in the persistent inflammation characteristic of CRS.

 Is CRS caused by my allergy?